Home | Browse Topics | Health & disability | Disability rights | Your rights at private educational institutions

 • deny or restrict your access to any benefits or services

-• exclude you or subject you to any other kind of disadvantage (“detriment”).
+• exclude you or subject you to any other kind of disadvantage (“detriment”) because of your disability.

-Exceptions that allows disability discrimination in private education
+Exceptions that allow disability discrimination in private education

-• a private education provider can discriminate if your impairment means you need special services or facilities to be able to participate in the education that are beyond what’s reasonable in the circumstances
+• a private education provider can discriminate if your impairment means you need special services or facilities to be able to participate in the education that are beyond what’s reasonable in the circumstances, and

-• they can discriminate if admitting you would be too risky to anyone’s health and safety, including your own.
+• they can discriminate if admitting you would be too risky to anyone’s health and safety, including your own, and it would cause unreasonable disruption to reduce the risk to a normal level.

 What can I do if I’m discriminated against in private education?